Game Management Unit 45A

 Bighorn Sheep, Mule Deer, Quail

 Beginning at the junction of the Stone Cabin-King Valley road and Kofa National Wildlife Refuge boundary; east on the Stone Cabin-King Valley road to O-O Junction; north from O-O Junction on the Kofa Mine road to the Evening Star Mine; north on a line over Polaris Mountain to Midwell-Alamo Spring-Kofa Cabin Road (Wilbanks Road); north on the Midwell-Alamo Spring-Kofa Cabin road to the El Paso Natural Gas Pipeline Road; north on a line from the junction to the north boundary of the Kofa National Wildlife Refuge; west and south on the boundary line to Stone Cabin-King Valley Road.

-Overview: The results of the 2014 sheep surveys showed that the estimated sheep population had increased from a historic low of 130 sheep in 2009, to a current estimate of 274 total sheep.
-The ten year average score of rams taken in this unit is 150 points.
+Overview: The results of the most recent sheep surveys show this population has rebounded from a significant decrease, and has steadily increased since 2010.
 The estimated total number of rams in the population has been increasing, but the estimated number of class IV rams remains very low.

 As with any bighorn sheep hunt, pre-hunt scouting is very important to a successful hunt in this unit.
 Good areas to scout are the Livingston Hills, which can be accessed from the MST&T road off of milepost 92.7 on Highway 95.
 This road will take you all the way to the MST&T tower, and there are roads to the south that will lead you into Burro Canyon.
 This is an area where hunters have had success in the past.
 Hunters can also access good hunting areas by taking Palm Canyon road off of 95 and then driving into Kofa Queen Canyon.
 All of these roads can get pretty rough, and four wheel drive is needed.